christie888/christie888.github.io/_pages/post.md

 title: "Recent Highlights"
 permalink: post/
 ---

+>All experience is good experience.
+>All we can do is live in the present.
+>Be humble.

 ##### 📌 2026/01/11 Appointed as an Editor of KSII Transactions on Internet and Information Systems.

 ##### 📌 2026/01/09 Honored to be involved in the organizing committee of [IEEE Smart World Congress 2026](https://swc-ieee-2026.github.io/) and to serve as the **Publicity Chair** of the [IEEE International Conference on Ubiquitous Intelligence and Computing (UIC 2026)](https://swc-ieee-2026.github.io/uic/).
 I look forward to contributing to the success of the conference and supporting the global research community.